lablup/beps/drafts/BEP1001-app-injection.md

 - If the app depends on directories that only root can write to, it may not work as expected.
 - The delay required to load and extract the app packages
 - Managing the cached extracted app packages within the disk size limit of agents
+- Should we ship PBS (python-build-standalone) individually by each app?

 ### Jupyter